faryabiLab/Long-Read-Analysis/README.md

 * Upload track files in `data/JBrowse_Sessions`  to view alignments.

 ## Tool List
-All tools below are available as conda environments in `envs/`.
+All tools below are available as conda environments in `envs/`. \
+Specifics of custom parameters can be found in `TOOL-TIPS.md`.
 * Seqkit
   * Manipulating sequence files
   * https://bioinf.shenwei.me/seqkit/